 He's often staked out moderate policy positions on some issues, particularly immigration and education reform.

-But is Bush in the mold of John Huntsman and Rudy Giuliani, candidates who generated lots of buzz among the East Coast media elite, but proved too moderate, i.e.
+But is Bush in the mold of John Huntsman and Rudy Giuliani, candidates who generated lots of buzz among the East Coast media elite, but proved too moderate, i.e. liberal, for the Republican base?

-Or is Jeb Bush more like the past two Republican nominees, Mitt Romney and John McCain, who also were accused of being too moderate, i.e., liberal, but won their party's nomination.
+Or is Jeb Bush more like the past two Republican nominees, Mitt Romney and John McCain, who also were accused of being too moderate, i.e. liberal, but won their party's nomination?

 Can we study that paragraph here for just a second?

-This is Nate Silver, and if Nate Silver's anything, he's a liberal.
+And if Nate Silver's anything, he's a liberal.

-I d I there's not a factor here, though, but the one thing that's clear, Nate Silver's not a conservative, so we can't assume that he's got any pro-conservative bias in the this paragraph's amazing in trying to analyze where Jeb Bush falls in a in a chart of conservative identity among Republican presidential contenders.
+It's not a factor here, though, but the one thing that's clear, Nate Silver is not a conservative, so we can't assume that he's got any pro-conservative bias.

 And there is a chart that accompanies this, but charts are very hard to translate in the spoken word.